 We Remember What We Care About

 The brain doesn't store details like a computer.
 It stores what matters: personally, socially, culturally.
-This changes everything about how we should teach, train, and lead.
+This informs how we should teach, train, and lead.

 A Biology of Learning